GabeTheFirst/QuerryNetworking/README.md

 # Querry Networking
+## This readme is out of date!! 🙀 features may have been added, removed, or changed

 I am once again making a random online game (called Querry), but I decided instead of just making another server, I would just make some kind of framework for creating servers

 There isn't too many features yet and it's all a little Goofy, but here's how to use it: